mariesophiesimon/mariesophiesimon.github.io/index.md

 **Student Assistant for various courses** (Nijmegen, Netherlands)
 *Radboud University*
-- *Courses:* Imperative Programming, Languages & Automata, Combinatorics, Calculus, Hacking in C, Algorithms & Data Structures}
+- *Courses:* Imperative Programming, Languages & Automata, Combinatorics, Calculus, Hacking in C, Algorithms & Data Structures
 - Teaching students, guiding in the work of assignments, grading students' homework and giving feedback on homework

 **Part of the promotion team for the German Testing Board** (München, Germany)
 - Building up, taking down and hosting a stand at the OOP conference to attract customers
-- Recruiting new customers as well as answering questions and inquiries}
+- Recruiting new customers as well as answering questions and inquiries
 - Joining keynote speeches and social networking events of the conference

 # Volunteering Experience